 - To identify real-world problems to which simulation methods are useful and relevant

-- To appreciate and examine the way uncertain and variable factors affect the performance of various systems and how simulation helps to model, design, improve and analyze such systems
+- To understand and appreciate the way uncertain and variable factors affect performance of various systems and how simulation helps to model, design, improve and analyse such systems

 - Introduction to simulation